FREVA-CLINT/freva-service-config/README.md

 ## Backup of data
-Each of the above mentioned container ships with a backup script which can be used in production mode.
-The backup scripts are located in `/usr/local/bin/daily_backup` *within* the container.
-A simple crontab to create backups on the machine running the container could look the following:
+If you added the `daily_backup.sh` files via a volume to the container you can setup simple crontab to create backups on the *host* machine running the container.
+A simple crontab example could like like this.

 ```
+# m    h    dom   mon    dow      command
-docker exec container-name /usr/local/bin/daily_backup
+0      5    *     *      *        docker exec container-name bash -c /usr/local/bin/daily_backup
 ```